-- over half the fatal injuries to workers were of three kinds: falls from height; contact with moving machinery; and being struck by a vehicle (RIDDOR);
+- over half the fatal injuries to workers were of three kinds: falls from height; being struck by a vehicle and being struck by a moving object (RIDDOR);

-- falls and slips & trips, combined, account for over a third (35%) of employee injuries.
-They made up more than half of all reported major/specified injuries and almost three in ten (29%) over-seven-day injuries to employees (RIDDOR);
+- falls and slips & trips, combined, account for more than a third (36%) of employee injuries.
+They accounted for nearly six in ten specified injuries (59%) and almost three in ten (29%) over-seven-day injuries to employees (RIDDOR);